Speeding Up Distributed Machine Learning Using Codes: Coded Computation

 The runtime distribution of an $(n,k)$-MDS-coded distributed algorithm is simply the \thth{k} order statistic:

-\begin{remark} For the same value of $n$ and $k$, the runtime distribution of a repetition-coded distributed algorithm strictly dominates that of an MDS-coded distributed algorithm.
-This can be shown by observing that the decodable sets of the MDS-coded algorithm is strictly larger than that of the repetition-coded algorithm. \end{remark}
+\begin{remark} For the same values of $n$ and $k$, the runtime distribution of a repetition-coded distributed algorithm strictly dominates that of an MDS-coded distributed algorithm.
+This can be shown by observing that the decodable sets of the MDS-coded algorithm contain those of the repetition-coded algorithm. \end{remark}

 In Fig.~\ref{fig:runtime_distribution}, we compare the runtime distributions of uncoded and coded distributed algorithms.
 We compare the runtime distributions of uncoded algorithm, repetition-coded algorithm, and MDS-coded algorithm with $n=10$ and $k=5$.
-For (a), we use a shifted-exponential distribution as the mother runtime distribution.
+In Fig.~\ref{fig:runtime_distribution_a}, we use a shifted-exponential distribution as the mother runtime distribution.
 That is, $F(t) = 1-e^{t-1}$ for $t\geq 1$.
-For (b), we use the empirical task runtime distribution that is measured on an Amazon EC2 cluster~\footnote{The detailed description of the experiments is provided in Section~\ref{sec:simulation}.}.
+In Fig.~\ref{fig:runtime_distribution_b}, we use the empirical task runtime distribution that is measured on an Amazon EC2 cluster\footnote{The detailed description of the experiments is provided in Sec.~\ref{sec:simulation}.}.
 Observe that for both cases, the runtime distribution of the MDS-coded distribution has the lightest tail.